nousheenali/Linear_Regression/README.md

 <img width="300" alt="function with parameters" src="https://github.com/nousheenali/Linear_Regression/assets/66158938/4754e2fb-5011-426f-ac5e-35fb0902e09c">
 </p>

-3. Calculate the gradient of the cost function with respect to each parameter (theta1 and theta0).
+3. Calculate the gradient of the cost function with respect to each parameter (m and b).
 The gradient points in the direction of the steepest increase of the cost function.

-To find how each parameter affects the MSE, we need to find the partial derivatives with respect to m and b
 <p align="center">
+        <text>To find how each parameter affects the MSE, we need to find the partial derivatives with respect to m and b</text>
 <img width="712" alt="partial derivatives" src="https://github.com/nousheenali/Linear_Regression/assets/66158938/2a685a80-2f15-4b2a-9209-479cf5c4d58a">
 </p>
-4. Update the parameters (theta1 and theta0) by moving in the opposite direction of the gradient.
-This is done to decrease the cost function.
-5. Repeat steps 2 and 3 until convergence or a predetermined number of iterations.
-Convergence is typically determined by observing a small change in the cost function or when the algorithm reaches a specified number of iterations.

 > [!NOTE]
 > Partial Derivatives gives the instantanious slope of a point on a curve.
 Each derived function can tell which way we should tune parameters and by how much.

-We update parameters(m and b) by iterating through our derived functions and gradually minimizing MSE.
+4. Update the parameters(m and b) by iterating through our derived functions and gradually minimizing MSE.
 In this process, we use an additional parameter **learning rate** which helps us define the step we take towards updating parameters with each iteration.

         m = m - learning_rate * ∂f/∂m

         b = b - learning_rate * ∂f/∂b

-STEPS:
-- The algorithm starts with initial values for the coefficients.
-In our case we set it to zero. slope    m = 0 y-intercept    c = 0
-- Calclate the
+5. Repeat steps 2, 3 and 4 until convergence or a predetermined number of iterations.
+Convergence is typically determined by observing a small change in the cost function or when the algorithm reaches a specified number of iterations.

 The coefficient of determination (R-squared) is a measure of how well the model fits the data.